Access to Accelerometers

 On the accelerometer the electrical shielding is provided by the cover and the base part.

-In the chapter "Basic Features" we have seen some different electrical layouts of the sensing element like “single ended" or “insulated”.
+In the chapter "Functional Modes" we have seen some different electrical layouts of the sensing element like “single ended" or “insulated”.
 The choice of such basic design characteristics depends on the system design in which we want to use the accelerometer.

 We distinguish two different electrical architectures: